 i.
-Subcontractor shall report to Trailhead in writing, with a copy to PIC, no later than the 7th calendar day of each month regarding the status and progress of all of the Services described and listed above in Section 1.a, the Services set forth in Exhibit 2 and attached hereto and any other matters requested by the Trailhead or PIC to satisfy PIC's reporting obligations under the County Agreement.
-PIC shall transmit such reporting to the ii.
+Subcontractor shall report to Trailhead in writing, with a copy to PIC, no later than the 7th calendar day of each month regarding the status and progress of all of the Services described and listed above in Section 1.a, the Services set forth in Exhibit 2 and attached hereto and any other matters requested by the Trailhead or PIC to satisfy PIC's reporting obligations

+- under the County Agreement.
+PIC shall transmit such reporting to the County, in compliance with the deadlines and requirements set forth in the County Agreement. - ii.
 If Trailhead or PIC has material concerns about the accuracy or completeness of any of: (1) the reports described in Section 1.b.i above or (2) information or documentation that Subcontractor provided to Trailhead or PIC to support a request by Subcontractor for payment under this Agreement, Subcontractor shall provide such information or documentation, or take such action, reasonably requested by Trailhead or PIC (as applicable) to resolve such concerns within ten (10) calendar days following such request.